-In addition to cash compensation, we have agreed to issue to the Representative Compensation Warrants to purchase up to a total of $[\bullet]$ Common Shares (equal to 5.0% of the Common Shares and/or Pre-Funded Warrants sold in this offering).
+In addition to cash compensation, we have agreed to issue to the Representative Compensation Warrants to purchase up to a total of [•] Common Shares (equal to 5.0% of the Common Shares and/or Pre-Funded Warrants sold in this offering).
 The Compensation Warrants will be immediately exercisable from time to time, in whole or in part, from the date of issuance until 5 years from the commencement of sales in this offering.
-The Compensation Warrants are exercisable at a per share price equal to US\$ $[\bullet]$ .
+The Compensation Warrants are exercisable at a per share price equal to US\$[•].
 The Compensation Warrants are also exercisable on a cashless basis.
-Pursuant to FINRA Rule 5110(e), the Compensation Warrants and any Common Shares issued upon exercise of such Compensation Warrants shall not be sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of the securities by any person for a period of 180 days immediately following the date of commencement of sales of this offering, except the transfer of any security: (i) by operation of law or by reason of reorganization of the issuer; (ii) to any FINRA member firm participating in the offering and the officers, partners, registered persons or affiliates thereof, if all securities or related persons does not exceed 1% of the securities being offered; (iv) that is beneficially owned on a pro-rata basis by all equity owners of an investment fund, provided that no participating member manages or otherwise directs investments by the fund and the participating members in the aggregate do not own more than 10% of the equity in the fund; (v) the exercise or conversion of any security, if all securities remain subject to the lock-up restriction set forth above for the remainder of the time period; (iv) if we meet the registration requirements of Forms S-3, F-3 or F-10; or (vii) back to us in a transaction exempt from registration with the SEC.
-The exercise price and number of Common Shares issuable upon exercise of the Co
+Pursuant to FINRA Rule 5110(e), the Compensation Warrants and any Common Shares issued upon exercise of such Compensation Warrants shall not be sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of the securities by any person for a period of 180 days immediately following the date of commencement of sales of this offering, except the transfer of any security: (i) by operation of law or by reason of reorganization of the issuer; (ii) to any FINRA member firm participating in the offering and the officers, partners, registered persons or affiliates thereof, if all securities so transferred remain subject to the lock-up restriction set forth above for the remainder of the time period; (iii) if the aggregate amount of our securities held by the Underwriters or related persons does not exceed 1% of the securities being offered; (iv) that is beneficially owned on a pro-rata basis by all equity owners of an investment fund, provided that no participating member manages or otherwise directs investments by the fund and the participating members in the aggregate do not own more than 10% of the equity in the fund; (v) the exercise or conversion of any security, if all securities remain subject to the lock-up restriction set forth above for the remainder of the time period; (vi) if we meet the registration requirements of